Robust optimal design of large-scale Bayesian nonlinear inverse problems: Robust Optimal Experimental Design for Bayesian Nonlinear Inverse Problems

-Now we turn our attention to the fast estimation and differentiation of the utility function $\utility$, namely, the EIG estimate for nonlinear inverse problems governed by PDEs.
-At this point, we have already employed both a Laplace approximation and a sample average approximation \cref{eq:expected-information-gain-closed-average} to estimate the EIG.
-However, even with these approximations, evaluating \cref{eq:expected-information-gain-closed-average} is still computationally challenging and an approach for differentiating it with respect to the uncertain parameter $\robustparam$ is unclear.
-In this section, we discuss additional techniques to further approximate the EIG.
+However, there remain challenges in scaling this approach to infinite-dimensional ROED.
+While data-parallel, this approximation requires $\Nsaa$ MAP estimations.
+Additionally, computing the first two terms of \eqref{eq:closed-form-information-gain} involve estimating the log-determinant and trace of high-dimensional operators.
+For even problems at a moderate scale, this approach may prove computationally challenging.
+Likewise, a scalable procedure for differentiating this expression with respect to $\robustparam$ is not immediately clear.
+Our final contribution is the development of additional techniques to further approximate the EIG.
 Furthermore, we introduce an adjoint-based eigenvalue sensitivity approach to differentiating it with respect to $\robustparam$.
-These two components, along with the discussion in \Cref{subsec:budget-constrained-stochastic-roed}, will then be used to develop a complete algorithmic statement of our proposed ROED approach.
+These two novel components, along with the discussion in \Cref{subsec:budget-constrained-stochastic-roed}, will then be used to develop a complete algorithmic statement of our proposed ROED approach.

-The discussion on ROED so far is agnostic to the dependence of the OED problem on the uncertain parameter.
-Specifically, the solution approach in \Cref{prob:budget-constrained-stochastic-roed} does not require revealing dependency on the uncertain parameter.
-However, in the below methods, we will need to explicitly address the uncertain parameter $\robustparam$ and how it enters the inverse problem.
-In general, $\robustparam$ can be a hyperparameter characterizing uncertainty or misspecification in one or more elements of the inverse problem such as the observation error model, the prior, or the simulation model.